vruusmann/blog/_posts/2016-02-05-tidying_adaboost_pmml.md

 ##### Purging unused MiningField elements

 The JPMML-Model library provides several Visitor classes for performing static field analyses.
-First, Visitor class `org.jpmml.model.visitors.FieldReferenceFinder` can collect all field references inside the specified PMML class model fragment.
-Then, Visitor class `org.jpmml.model.visitors.FieldResolver` can map field references to actual `DataField`, `DerivedField` or `OutputField` elements.
-Finally, Visitor class `org.jpmml.model.visitors.FieldDependencyResolver` can (recursively-) expand individual `DerivedField` elements into their "constituent" `DataField` and `DerivedField` elements.
+First, the `org.jpmml.model.visitors.FieldReferenceFinder` Visitor class can collect all field references inside the specified PMML class model fragment.
+Then, the `org.jpmml.model.visitors.FieldResolver` Visitor class can map field references to actual `DataField`, `DerivedField` or `OutputField` elements.
+Finally, the `org.jpmml.model.visitors.FieldDependencyResolver` Visitor class can (recursively-) expand individual `DerivedField` elements into their constituent `DataField` and `DerivedField` elements.

-Visitor class `org.jpmml.model.visitors.MiningSchemaCleaner` combines all of the above functionality.
+The `org.jpmml.model.visitors.MiningSchemaCleaner` Visitor class combines all of the above functionality.
 The "clean" transformation first computes the optimal set of field references for the specified model element, and then rewrites its `MiningSchema` element by adding missing and/or removing redundant `MiningField` elements.
 This transformation is fully compliant with [PMML field scoping rules](http://dmg.org/pmml/v4-3/FieldScope.html), and should be able to handle arbitrary complexity problems.

 Before transformation: